Meeting tomorrow’s healthcare needs, today

 Meeting the challenges of today’s healthcare landscape is a matter of educating the dental leaders of tomorrow who proactively anticipate future ones.

 The educational program at A.T.
 Still University’s Missouri School of Dentistry & Oral Health (ATSU-MOSDOH) is dedicated to producing leaders in dentistry dedicated to increasing access to oral healthcare for the most vulnerable populations by addressing the critical shortage of dentists in Missouri and throughout the US.
-Only the second dental school in Missouri, its goal is to graduate dentists who have an in-depth understanding of and a desire to become caring, community minded healthcare providers serving populations in need.
+Only the third dental school in Missouri, its goal is to graduate dentists who have an in-depth understanding of and a desire to become caring, community minded healthcare providers serving populations in need.

 Offering a doctor of dental medicine, MOSDOH’s dental program features an innovative curriculum, simulation technology, state-of-the-art facilities, service learning experiences, and leadership training.
 MOSDOH’s curriculum is integrative by interweaving core disciplines into the humans systems, preclinical, and dental sciences with a strong emphasis on the application of clinical medicine and clinical dentistry.
 Students spend their first and second year studying basic sciences and basic principles of patient care in the classroom and complete dental simulation exercises in the Kirksville campus simulation clinic.
 During the third and fourth years, students transition to the clinical environment by providing patient care at the St. Louis Dental Education and Oral Health Clinic (St. Louis Dental Center).